oddlama/vane/documentation/content/vane-portals/portals.md

 ![](images/portal_boundary.png)

-Portals are structures that let you travel to specific other portals - as many times as you want.
+Portals are structures that let you travel to specific other portals—as many times as you want.
 You can build them in almost any shape, and style them to externally match your building style.
 It is the best way to travel great distances quickly.
 But beware, portals are expensive!